AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalLinkType/LINK_SEPARATOR.md

 InternalLinkType.LINK_SEPARATOR Field
 =====================================
-AutomationML 2.1 APIdefinition of the separator used for qualifying an interface of an internal element via syntax GUID:Interface
+definition of the separator used for qualifying an interface of an internal element via syntax GUID:Interface

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)